oconnor-ryan/E2E2/README.md

 - **dist/** stores the transpiled Javascript from the Typescript inside the src/ folder.

+- **database-schema/schema.sql** stores the database schema needed for the project.
+It was generated for a PostgreSQL database.

+- **https-keys/** stores the certificate and keys used to allow the NodeJS server to use HTTPS without relying on a reverse proxy.

 ## To Run Project
 To build the database:
 1. Install PostgreSQL